 In Viet Nam, UNEP Copenhagen Climate Centre has supported increased transparency in climate action, with a focus on embedding the energy and agricultural sectors into the national measurement, reporting and verification (MRV) system.

-Through the Initiative for Climate Action Transparency (ICAT), and along with the Italian Higher Institute for Protection and Environmental Research (ISPRA), UNEP Copenhagen Climate Centre has assisted in setting out the country’s institutional arrangements for its GHG inventory system and its MRV system, including clarifying roles and responsibilities to enable future development and enhancement of the MRV system at national, provincial and sectoral levels.
+Through the Initiative for Climate Action Transparency (ICAT), and along with the The Italian Institute for Environmental Protection and Research (ISPRA), UNEP Copenhagen Climate Centre has assisted in setting out the country’s institutional arrangements for its GHG inventory system and its MRV system, including clarifying roles and responsibilities to enable future development and enhancement of the MRV system at national, provincial and sectoral levels.

 Overall, the ICAT project in Viet Nam has been successful, with both implementing partners and country-based consultants highlighting that capacity building activities were well aligned with the country’s needs and priorities.